RukayaOK/aws-ec2-creation-iac/crossplane/README.md

 ## Detailed Instructions

-To understand this repository in detail you can follow the blog peice here: [Create an EC2 Instance on AWS using Crossplane]()
+To understand this repository in detail you can follow the blog piece here: [Create an EC2 Instance on AWS using Crossplane]()

 ---
 ## Quickstart